ibm-cloud-docs/assistant/actions-overview.md

 Variables exist for the duration of a single action.

-## Global variables
+## Session variables
 {: #actions-overview-step-variables-global}

-A global variable is a variable that you can set and use across all actions.
+A session variable is a variable that you can set and use across all actions.
+A session variable exists for the duration of a single session.
+A session is what we call an instance of a conversation between the assistant and a customer.

-When you define a global variable, you give it a short name, such as `membership status`.
+When you define a session variable, you give it a short name, such as `membership status`.
 You can use this name later to reference the variable when you set its value from within a step.

-Client applications or dialog skills that call an action can set the value of a global variable that is used by the action when the action is triggered.
+Client applications or dialog skills that call an action can set the value of a session variable that is used by the action when the action is triggered.

 ## Expressions
 {: #actions-overview-step-expressions}